WHY DO SERIOUSLY INJURED TEXANS HIRE JOE?

 In personal injury, auto accident, or death cases, The Stephens Law Firm will advance the expenses of the case and we will be paid back by you when there is a recovery.

-I look at all cases that we receive; however, we are not a large law firm.
-Unfortunately, I am not able to help all of the people who ask for and need my help.
-I look at each case individually as it comes in.
-If I feel confident that I can win your case then I will offer to help.
-If I feel I'm unable to represent you for any reason, but I believe you may have a valid case, I will refer you to one of the many excellent attorneys that can handle your case.
+I personally review all cases that we receive; however, we are not a large law firm and I am not able to help all of the people who ask for and need my help.
+If your car accident injuries are severe enough to warrant a reasonable settlement, and if I feel confident that I can win your case, then I will offer to help.
+If I feel I'm unable to represent you for any reason, but I believe you may have a valid case, I will gladly refer you to one of the many excellent attorneys that can handle your case.

 The value of each case is different and must be evaluated separately.
 As a top rated vehicle accident attorney in Houston, I take a great deal of time to come to a proper evaluation of your case.
 The Stephens Law Firm has been evaluating cases and representing people for years.
 However, you must know that there is never a guarantee of any recovery.